 I purchased Charli as a weanling and she was my first training project.
 This mare is a Beamington granddaughter and caries a lot of old government blood in her pedigree.
 Charli is the epitome of the versatile Morgan horse.
 I have shown her in open shows in both hunter and western classes.
 She drives and is gentle enough in harness for a beginner to handle.
 She is a phenomenal trail horse, is sure footed and steady as a pack horse, and has performed in numerous rodeos both as part of a drill team and as a flag horse.
 Charli is my primary demonstration horse for our local 4-H Horse Club.
 Charli has been used in the Georgia State 4-H Horse Judging Contest, carried numerous youth through local shows and events and was used in our petting zoo as well.
 In addition to her “out of town” responsibilities, I regularly use Charli to work cattle, both on our family operation and to assist cattlemen in my county.
 In fact, Charli is a favorite working mount of several of the children that help gather cattle.
 She has produced one foal by PKR Primavera Brio that I couldn’t be happier with.
 This girl has tons of heart and a sweet willing personality combined with good looks that are unmistakably Morgan!

 I purchased Cali in 2008 from The Quietude Stud in West Virginia.
 Many thanks to Shannon and Susan Hanley for breeding two of my fine mares!
 She is curvy horse with unmistakable Morgan type and beautiful floating movement.
 Cali has a very laid back personality and is one of the few young horses that I would feel comfortable putting inexperienced riders on.
 There is absolutely no spook in her.
 While I still consider her “green”, Cali rides well on trails, crosses logs, ditches, and water and ponies other horses.
 She yields nicely to leg pressure, and pivots well off of her hind end.
-I think this mare will just continue to get better with age and experience.

 Angel is Charli’s first offspring by the stunning and talented PKR Primavera Brio.
 Angel has her dam’s laid back personality and her sire’s color, size and athletic ability.
 This filly has been handled since birth, ponied on trail rides, and has been a part of many 4-H demonstrations for the Jasper County 4-H Horse Club.
 In fact, she was used as a demo foal for a halter breaking lecture and behaved beautifully for the kids to “halterbreak”.
-Angel will be started under saddle this spring.